-In the rule condition, combine all the entitlements that lead to a rule violation.
-The affected employee group and entitlements are restricted separately in the rule condition.
-Employees and identities that the rule condition will be applied to, are determined by the employee
+In the rule condition, you combine all the entitlements that lead to a rule violation.
+In the rule condition, the identities and the entitlements affected are separately restricted.
+The affected identities are used to determine which identities and sub-identities the rule